-TITLE GENERAL RISK DESCRIPTION Biosecurity Impacts of a biosecurity events / incident response and downstream events (e.g. regulatory response, customer behaviour) and biosecurity compliance requirements.
-Disintermediation Disruptive business model changes in the markets in which PGG Wrighton Group operates.
-Liability and claim events Operational errors and omissions that can lead to liability claims that can potentially impact adversely on PGG Wrightson's performance and reputation.
-Portfolio offering Ensuring that portfolio of goods and services that PGG Wrightson offer keeps pace with the evolving needs of our customers.
-Health, Safety and Wellbeing Proactively addressing the Health, Safety and Wellbeing of our staff, contractors and other stakeholders that have contact and involvement with PGG Wrightson Group's operations.
+1 Health, Safety and Wellbeing Proactively addressing the Health, Safety and Wellbeing of our staff, contractors and other stakeholders that have contact and involvement with PGG Wrightson's operations.
+A dedicated team within PGG Wrightson's People & Safety group who partner with all Business Units and Teams.
+Comprehensive governance oversight by a management Committee and Board Committee.
+Systems, tools and processes, supported by training, controls checks, Health & Safety Reps, and ongoing improvement opportunities.
 Information and cyber security Protecting the confidentiality, integrity and availability of our business systems, including managing vulnerabilities, and ability to respond to cyber-events.
+A dedicated team within PGG Wrightson's Technology team, who deliver a broad range of activities including prevention, detection, training, and incident response capabilities.
 Key people Proactively managing succession planning and key person risks across our business and operations.
-Large scale disaster events PGG Wrightson Group's business continuity planning and readiness to respond to natural disasters and other material adverse events (e.g. emergencies, crises, business interruption and disasters).
-Market attractiveness and customer profitability PGG Wrightson Group's adaptability and ability to respond to market changes (including land use change, farmer and grower profitability and associated spend patterns).
-Land use change - (i.e. farmland conversion to forestry) PGG Wrightson Group's response planning in relation to large scale conversion of productive land into forestry.
+A Talent Acquisition & Management programme, backed by policies, training, succession plans, data analytics, and SOPs within Business Units.
+ESG / GRI elements included in the Annual Report.
+Large scale disaster events PGG Wrightson's business continuity planning and readiness to respond to natural disasters and other material adverse events (e.g. emergencies, crises, business interruption and disasters).
+An established Business Continuity Policy and Business Impact Assessment, with supporting guidelines, processes, templates, and testing.
+Regular reporting to the Risk & Compliance Committee, through to the Audit Committee.
+Insurance coverage of PGG Wrightson's physical assets.
+Market attractiveness and customer profitability PGG Wrightson's adaptability and ability to respond to market changes (including land use change, farmer and grower profitability and associated spend patterns).
+Diversity of PGG Wrightson's offerings and geographic coverage, to manage localised events and sector specific volatility.
+Management oversight, new technologies, and monitoring customer demand and market changes.
+Land use change - (i.e. farmland conversion to forestry) PGG Wrightson's response planning in relation to large scale conversion of productive land into forestry.
+Require government intervention to curb the development of forestry to protect NZ's dry stock country.
+PGG Wrightson can be advocates, provide technical solutions, and implement response plans (such as people plans and offerings to the forestry sector).
 Regulatory compliance Compliance with current and evolving regulatory requirements.
-Environmental sustainability & animal welfare Adapting to legislative change and ongoing compliance together with evolving market and community expectations on environmental matters.
-Climate change The impact of climate change on PGG Wrightson Group operations (including extreme weather events, fires, water shortages and flooding events etc.).
-Environmental, Social, and Governance (ESG) Responding proactively to ESG reporting and market expectations to ensure PGG Wrightson Group delivers and meets the expectations of its stakeholders.
+Policies, procedures, mandatory staff training, input from PGG Wrightson's Legal team, Delegations of Authority, and compliance frameworks.
+Oversight is provided by the Risk and Compliance Committee.
+Environmental health & animal welfare Adapting to legislative change and ongoing compliance together with evolving market and community expectations on environmental matters.
+Ensuring PGG Wrightson understands legislative changes and how to comply, including responding to any specific risk areas.
+Management via PGG Wrightson's Technical team, including the impact of any changes to PGG Wrightson and our clients.
+Climate change The impact of climate change on PGG Wrightson's operations (including extreme weather events, fires, water shortages and flooding events, adjusting to a low carbon economy etc.).
+A dedicated role of Sustainability Manager, supported by key staff throughout the business.
+Business Continuity Plans (as noted in 'large scale disaster events risk') and a Sustainability Strategy.
+Social License to Operate (including ESG) Responding proactively to ESG reporting and market expectations to ensure PGG Wrightson delivers and meets the expectations of its stakeholders.
+Sustainability Manager coordinating activities, including a group wide Sustainability Committee.
+The Sustainability Report now includes application of GRI Standards.